Are septic tank additives good or bad?

 Septic tank additives are sold to homeowners across the United States, but they lack regulation, standardized testing, and formal certification.
 That can make it hard to know if septic tank additives really work, and if you need them at all.

 To find answers, we will divide additives into three categories: inorganic compounds, organic solvents, and biological additives.

-Septic tank additives with inorganic compounds include acids and alkalis.
+Septic tank additives with inorganic compounds include strong acids and alkalis.
 They are meant to unclog septic system pipes.
-While these harsh chemical additives may work as advertised, we suggest you avoid them because they:
+While these chemical additives may work as advertised, we suggest you avoid them because they:

 - corrode and cause leaks in concrete treatment tanks

 - stop the anaerobic digestion process in septic tanks

 - harm the bacteria that are essential to the wastewater treatment process